openfisca/openfisca-doc/source/simulate/profile-simulation.md

 ## Open the flame graph

-Now you can open the file with your favorite browser.
+Now, you can open the file with your favorite browser.

 For example, in OS X: